-The production and printing of the report was made possible by the generous support of the Henry Foundation, Hoemeke Global, Ltd., Operation Smile (G4 Alliance member), and the Partnership for Quality Medical Donations.
+The production and printing of the report was made possible by the generous support of Dr. Jaymie Henry and the Henry Family Advised Fund, with additional support from Hoemeke Global, Ltd., Operation Smile (G4 Alliance member), and the Partnership for Quality Medical Donations.